groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/loading/load-options-for-different-document-types/load-spreadsheet-document-with-options.md

 ```
 ### Automatically fit rows

-To fit the row content of all rows while converting from a spreadsheet, set the [AutoFitRows](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/spreadsheetloadoptions/autofitrows/) property to `true`.
+To fit the row content of all rows while converting from a spreadsheet, set the [AutoFitRows](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/spreadsheetloadoptions/autofitrows/) property to `true`:

 ```csharp
 Contracts.Func<LoadOptions> getLoadOptions = () => new SpreadsheetLoadOptions